-‘Range anxiety’ is one of the biggest fears people have about Electric Cars (EVs).
+‘Range anxiety’, i.e. concerns about electric car range is the most common fear people have before making the switch to EVs.
 Is this fear justified or is it an overreaction?
 How far can electric cars travel?
 We’ll break it down in this article.

 How Far Can Electric Cars Travel?